mlaaks/coherent-rtlsdr/README.md

 # project development starting again, already in june,
 Changes are being made and the ThorSDR code seems quite stable at the moment.
-Also, we are considering to add soapysdr support in the future
+Also, we are considering to add soapysdr support in the future.
+Note that this driver will also support other reference noise switching calibration systems. e.g. KrakenSDR

 ***10.8.2022 PROJECT DEVELOPEMENT HALTED, WE'LL NEED TO FIND SOMEONE TO CONTINUE THE WORK WITH OUR RECEIVER PROTO.